 The name Sigiriya refers to an archaeological and historical sight that is dominated by a massive rock over 650 feet high and features frescoes, graffiti, and landscaped gardens!
 One hop on the bus in Colombo and soon enough we were bumping along the Colombo-Habarana Highway and within three hours, we arrived at Sigiriya.

 You can read here about one of the 20 of the Best Places to Visit in Sri Lanka!

-I must confess that I had never even heard of this site.
-I could barely say the name of it, let alone know what it was.
-Apparently it is Sri Lanka’s most visited historical site.
+Having just returned from our elephant safari, I must confess that I had never even heard of Sigiriya.
+I had no idea it was referred to by the locals as the eighth wonder of the world!
+I could even barely say the name of it, let alone know what it was.
+Apparently, it is Sri Lanka’s most visited historical site.
 Coming upon it, I could see it from far away, a giant rock in the middle of a flat grassy landscape.
-There it was in all its glory: a giant rock, turned into a palace and fortress during the 5th century.
-We stopped for a quick photo shoot from far away to get some perspective of the actual size of this massive rock.
+There it was in all its glory: a giant rock turned into a palace and fortress during the 5th century.
+We stopped for a quick photoshoot from far away to get some perspective of the actual size of this massive rock.

 It seems you could wander here for days, finding pathways that you hadn’t seen before.
 But if you continue up the main path, there are several approaches to the inner city.
 The most prominent one being the western entrance.